 I used to think my kitchen countertops were just a temporary drop zone.
 Mail?
 On the counter.
 Half-drunk coffee mugs?
 There too.
 A blender I swore I’d use daily but actually touched twice a year?
 You guessed it—taking up prime real estate.
-Now, I focus on how to keep countertops clean to avoid clutter.
+Now, I focus on how to clean countertops to avoid clutter.

 It’s not just about wiping surfaces—it’s about breaking the cycle of clutter, crumbs, and mystery spills.
 Whether your kitchen is the heart of the home or just where you microwave things, these simple strategies will help you finally win the war against countertop chaos.